ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 This tutorial starts with a sample application for you to add functionality to the Business Card (bizCard) in Verse.
 Then you will write another application that adds functionality to both the Mail Compose and Mail Read views.

 ### What you'll learn
-* How to add actions into the Verse UI for your application.
+* How to add extensions into the Verse UI for your application.
 * How to transfer data from Verse to your application.

 ### What you'll need